-for Jeff Belden, MD at the University of Missouri, the National Institute of Health, and California Health Care Foundation
+for Jeff Belden, MD at the University of Missouri, the National Institutes of Health, and California Health Care Foundation

 Current electronic health records (EHRs) are characterized by clumsy interfaces, poorly designed information, and cumbersome workflows, all of which distance clinicians from quality patient care.
 In most cases, these systems are set up for failure —clinicians for burnout and, patients for health risks.

 With a team of physicians, nurses, health IT, and HCI experts, GoInvo designed and co-authored an open source e-book to distribute ideas, designs, and techniques to health IT and EHR vendors to jumpstart EHR design on a national level.